 Firefox installations on Windows have been simplified with the online Firefox Installer.
 This streamlined installer removed the Options page which allowed you to change settings such as the installation folder and whether to add program shortcuts.
 How to download and install Firefox on Windows explains how to install Firefox with standard options using the online Firefox Installer.

-This article explains how to customize your installation with the full, offline Firefox Setup file and the options that are available.
+This article explains how to customize your Firefox installation with the full, offline installer and the available setup options.

 Table of Contents